Dr. Holly Reed Wildlife Conservation Fund

 Protecting walrus habitat in Alaska

-The Walrus Islands State Game Sanctuary in Bristol Bay, Alaska, protects one of the largest terrestrial Pacific walrus haul out sites in North America.
+The Walrus Islands State Game Sanctuary in Bristol Bay, Alaska, protects one of the largest terrestrial Pacific walrus haulout sites in North America.
 Round Island, best known of seven sanctuary islands, gives walruses a large area of rocky beaches on which to rest every summer.
-Up to 14,000 walrus have been counted there in a single day.
+Up to 14,000 walruses have been counted there in a single day.

-See walruses on the live-streaming Round Island walrus cam!
+See walrus highlights from the 2015 Round Island walrus cam!

 Point Defiance Zoo & Aquarium is known worldwide as the zoo that brought the red wolf back from the brink of extinction.
 But the species, native to the Southeastern United States, remains critically endangered.
-A grant from the Dr. Holly Reed Fund will aid researcher Dr. Ashley Franklin in work to increase a genetically diverse stock of frozen semen that can be used to help manage the species’ small population and safeguard against loss due to natural disasters or disease.
+A grant from the Dr. Holly Reed Fund is enabling studies to determine possible connections between diet and digestive disease among the wolves.
+The research, being conducted by Zoo Associate Veterinarian Dr. Kadie Anderson, is just one of many ways that donations help us advance animal care at the Zoo through research on health, behavior and reproduction.